-In the picture above are the eight axes witch you must at first calibrate with the instructions below.
+In the picture above are the eight axes witch you must first calibrate with the instructions below.
 There are also special buttons and their numbers.
-You must give them key commands with the SV Mapper (instructions are in this page later).
-All the other buttons and switches without the numbers are buttons 1-64 and the IL-2 Sturmovik Great Battles understand them without any special mapping.
+You must give them key commands with the Joystick Gremlin or SV Mapper applications (instructions are in this page later).
+All the other buttons and switches without the numbers are buttons 1-64.
+IL-2 Sturmovik Great Battles game understand them without any special mapping.
 Off course you must map them in the game with the Settings/Key Mapping!

 You must calibrate axles carefully with the instructions below.
-The Throttle Console has much more axles (8) than normally small throttles so it takes time that everything is working good.
-It is also good to check calibation sometimes for ex. before important missions or after long period without using it.
+The Throttle Console has much more axles (8) than normally small throttles so it takes time to get everything work good.
+It is also good to check calibration sometimes for ex. before important missions or after long period without using it.

-Open Devices and Printers and select on of the Game Controllers as in the picture above.
-Click that icon with right mouse button and select the Game Controls Setup from the list.
+Open Devices and Printers and select the Game Controllers as in the picture above.
+Click the icon with right mouse button and select the Game Controls Setup from the list.

 Select the throttle console from your game controls list, it can be Mjoy, MJ16, OJ16 or Mrud depending on your Windows version.
 Click then Properties and the Properties window is opening.
 Click Settings and then Calibrate.

-Welcome to Device Calibration Wizard window opens, just click Next.
+Welcome to Device Calibration Wizard window opens.
+Click Next.

-In the following window tick the "Display Raw Data".
-That picture is from my Finnish OS computer but it looks same with english OS, too.
+In the next window tick the "Display Raw Data".
+The picture is from my Finnish OS computer but it looks same as english OS, too.
 Rotate both pots to full clockwise (open) and then full counter clockwise (close) couple of times.
-The numeric values must be between 510 / minus 510 (about) for both axes.
+The numeric values of all the six analog potentiometers must be between 495 / minus 510 (about) for both axes.
 After that center the pots again to the value 50.
 Click then Next and follow the Windows instructions.

-The following is Z-axis and it is on the consoles left rear end.
+The following is Z-axis, it's on the consoles left rear end.
 It is used as Oil radiator in the examples but you can use it as you wish.
 Follow the instructions and rotate the pot first full open (clockwise) and then full close (counter clockwise).
 Follow the Raw Data values, they should be between 495 / minus 512 (about).
 Click then Next.

 Calibrate similarly the two pots on the consoles long right side: Y-rotation (Mixture) an Z-rotation (Stabilizer wheel).
 Follow the Raw Data values, they should be between 495 / minus 512 (about).

 At last calibrate Dial (RPM-lever): push it forward full open and then pull it backward full close.
-Do the same to Slider (Throttle lever): follow the Raw Data values, they should be something between 400 / minus 400.
+Do the same to Slider (Throttle lever): follow the Raw Data values, they should be between 400 / minus 400 or more.
 Click then Next and Ready.

 You can always check the calibration with the Properties -window: Move all the axles one by one and check that those red bars (and the cross in the X/Y-square) are moving smoothly from full close to full open.
 Notice that the RPM and Throttle levers bottom red bars are moving vice versa than the other four analolog potentiometers.
 It is ok, don't care about it!

 If some of the axles is not calibrating properly close the Properties -window.
-The unconnect the console's USB cable for a moment and then connect it again.
-Then you must make whole that calibrating again so many times that everything is working properly.
+Unconnect the console's USB cable for a moment and then connect it again.
+You have to make calibration so many times that everything works properly.
 If you need help, just contact me by E-mail and we can speak in the Team Speak.
 I can also give technical support with the Team Viewer.

 Click OK and calibrating has done!

-MJ16 GVL224 USB circuit board where red means the eight axes connectors (Dial = RPM-lever, Slid = throttle lever, Rz = stabilizer wheel, Ry = mixture, Rx = water radiator, Z = oil radiator, Y = outlet cowls ja X = inlet cowls).
+MJ16 GVL224 USB circuit board.
+Red colour means the eight axes connectors (Dial = RPM-lever, Slid = throttle lever, Rz = stabilizer wheel, Ry = mixture, Rx = water radiator, Z = oil radiator, Y = outlet cowls ja X = inlet cowls).

-Blue means the basic buttons 1-64 connectors, yellow means the special buttons 65-96 connectors (they need SV Mapper) and green means the special 97-112 connectors for rotary encoders (trimms, they need SV Mapper, too).
+Blue means the basic buttons 1-64 connectors, yellow means the special buttons 65-96 connectors (they need key Mapper) and green means the special 97-112 connectors for rotary encoders (trimms, they need key mapper application, too).

 Start mapping by clicking the Button 65's column Mapped key On Press.
 The Device symbol's "Button-ball" on the left column changes yellow and you can then add the keys "LCtrl" (Left Control) and "Numpad 1" to that button.
 Repeat the mapping to the other buttons same way.
 After that save your settings with the "Save as..." command.
 With the Windows 10 save the file format as "SV Mapper Old File (*.svm)".
 You don't need to write those Descriptions witch are in the right column.
 They are there that you can see which are the buttons functions in the game.